Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Past studies have shown that antioxidants can help prevent some mental disorders like depression, bipolar disorder, and schizophrenia.
 Antioxidants characteristically protect against tissue and cell damage.

-And according to the authors of this study, mushrooms contain ergothioneine, a powerful antioxidant.
+And according to the authors of this study by Penns State College of Medicine, mushrooms contain ergothioneine, a powerful antioxidant.
+And there's evidence that antioxidants can help prevent some mental disorders like depression, bipolar disorder, and schizophrenia.
 But that's not all.

 According to the lead author Djibril Ba, mushrooms are the highest dietary source of ergothioneine.
 "Having high levels of this may lower the risk of oxidative stress, which could also reduce the symptoms of depression," he said.